pfrazee/local/docs/api/workerbridgeserver.md

 ### local.WorkerBridgeServer(config)

- - `config.src`: required string, the URL to the worker source.
-Can be a data-URI of type application/javascript.
+ - `config.src`: optional string, the URL to the worker source.
+Required unless `config.domain` is given
  - `config.domain`: optional string, overrides the automatic domain generation
+   - If given in place of `config.src`, must include a source-path in order to fetch the worker
+ - `config.temp`: boolean, should the workerserver be destroyed after it handles its requests?
  - `config.shared`: boolean, should the workerserver be shared?
  - `config.namespace`: optional string, what should the shared worker be named?
    - defaults to `config.src` if undefined